artkuznetsov101/capture/README.md

 It uses WinAPI over JNA and support regular expression syntax in window caption name option.

-You can build this utility by yourself or download latest release from 'Release' section.
+You can build this utility by yourself or download latest release from 'releases' section.

 ## Compiling